 Don’t forget about water.
 In certain situations, like blizzards and hurricanes, water can get shut off.
 You will want at least 1-2 gallons of water for every person every single day.
 That amounts to a lot of water if you have a larger family or find yourself trapped in a group.

 Water is necessary for cooking, drinking, and hygiene, so don’t forget it.

 43. Freeze-Dried Prepackaged Meals or MREs

-One of the most recognized food options for bug-out bags and emergency stockpiles is Meal Ready to Eat, or MREs.
-These packs of food have been used by the military to feed soldiers for weeks on end and can be stored for incredibly a long duration.
+One of the most recognized food options for bug-out bags and emergency stockpiles is Meal Ready to Eat or MREs.
+These packs of food have been used by the military to feed soldiers for weeks on end and can be stored for an incredibly long duration.
 Each package holds multiple items, offering up a lot of calories and balanced nutrition.
 One problem with MREs is that they are usually only found online from specific suppliers.

 The 43 pantry staples can be useful in emergencies, so stock up on them whenever you have the chance.
 No matter where you are located or what the situation may be, it is crucial to be prepared for the worst.
 Having nutrient-dense foods on hand can protect you and your family and keep you strong—physically and mentally.

 Would you add anything to this list?
 Have any other survival tips to share?
 Let us know!